-Elder Abuse Action Australia and COTA Tasmania are delighted to be co-hosting the 7th National Elder Abuse Conference (NEAC) in Hobart on 14 and 15 February 2022.
+Elder Abuse Action Australia (EAAA) and COTA Tasmania are delighted to be co-hosting the 7th National Elder Abuse Conference (NEAC) at Wrest Point Conference Centre in Hobart on 14 and 15 February 2022.

 About the Conference

 The National Elder Abuse Conference is the only annual conference specifically addressing elder abuse in Australia.
 In 2022, for the first time, the conference will be held in Tasmania.
 It will build on the successes of past conferences to share the stories and experiences of older people, exchange the latest national and international research and evidence, highlight programs and responses being delivered in Australia and engage a diverse audience to participate in eradicating elder abuse.

 Elder abuse may be financial, legal, emotional or physical or take the form of neglect, with much of the abuse hidden in families where victims do not know how to seek help.
 Elder abuse is more likely to be perpetrated by someone the older person knows.